Dry needling could be the solution to your pain

 Dry needling is based on western medicine principles and research and is increasingly used in the management of musculoskeletal and sports injuries.

-Acupuncture in contrast, is the needling of points on meridians in the the body to boost, harmonise and remove blockages in the flow of energy (qi) throughout the body.
+Acupuncture in contrast, is the needling of points on meridians in the the body to boost, harmonise and remove blockages in the flow of energy (qi) throughout the whole body.

 Common Conditions Treated

 Although it may sound scary, dry needling is relatively pain free!
-Most patients do not feel the needles while they are in and some barely even feel them being inserted (in many cases, patients will report that deep tissue massage is far worse in terms of pain than dry needling).
+Most people do not feel the thin needles while they are inserted and some barely even feel them being inserted (in many cases, patients will report that deep tissue massage is far worse in terms of pain than dry needling).
 Dry needling may elicit a local twitch response in the muscle which may result in a very brief painful response; some patients describe this as a little electric shock while others describe it as more of a cramping sensation.
 There is a therapeutic response that occurs with the production of these local twitch responses and they are considered a beneficial and desirable reaction.